matee8/char_rnn/README.md

 -   **Input representation**: Raw character sequences are first transformed into a dense, continuous numerical format via an **embedding layer**.
 The weights for this layer are initialized using a random uniform distribution.
--   **Sequential processing**: The embedded sequence is then fed into a **recurrent layer**.
-This layer is equipped with a hidden state mechanism to iteratively process each element of the sequence.
-It uses a tanh activation function at each time step.
-For the input-to-hidden weights, a Glorot Uniform initializer, and for the hidden-to-hidden weights, an Orthogonal initializer is used.
+-   **Sequential processing**: The embedded sequence is processed by a recurrent layer.
+This project provides:

+    -   A **Simple Recurrent Layer**: This layer uses a standard RNN cell with a tanh activation function.
+Input-to-hidden weights are initialized using Glorot Uniform, and hidden-to-hidden weights with an Orthogonal initializer.
+    -   A **Gated Recurrent Unit (GRU) Layer**: This layer implements the GRU cell, which uses update and reset gates to manage information flow, helping to capture longer-range dependencies.
+By default, it uses a tanh activation for the candidate hidden state and sigmoid activations for the gates.
+Input-related kernel weights are initialized with Glorot Uniform, and hidden-state-related recurrent weights with an Orthogonal initializer.

+    By default, the model used in the scripts uses the GRU layer.

 -   **Output prediction**: The final hidden state from the recurrent layer is projected through an **output layer** which uses a softmax activation function.
 Uses the Glorot Uniform initializer.